kamax7C0/api-guidelines/README.md

 ```
 This will start a local server at http://localhost:5173/ where you can view the documentation.

-## Gitlab Pages
+## GitHub Pages
-Currently the content is being deployed to https://api-guidelines-***.gitlab.io/
+Currently the content is being deployed to https://kamax7c0.github.io/api-guidelines

 ## Contributing
 Contributions to this project are very welcome!
 To contribute, please use merge requests.